How to Prepare for an Endoscopy Procedure

 Post-Procedure Care

-- Mild bloating or sore throat is normal
+- Mild bloating or gas is normal and will resolve within 24 hours

 Ready to Schedule Your Endoscopy?